shaktiman101/a2a-content-generation/Readme.md

-This repo explores interaction between agents using a2a protocol and adk framework by Google.
+This repo implements a2a protocol to communicate between agents.